Remarkable structures in integrable probability, I: max-independence structures: Abstract

 We analyse in a systematic way the occurrences of a remarkable structure in the theory of integrable probability that we call a ``max-independence structure'', when random variables are constructed as a maximum of a sequence of independent random variables.

 The list of treated examples contains~: the $ GU\!E $ and $ GO\!E $ Tracy-Widom distributions, the extreme eigenvalues/eigenangles of random hermitian/unitary matrices (and in particular the historical example of the $ GU\!E $ extreme eigenvalues), the Hopf-Cole solution to the KPZ equation with Dirac initial condition (continuum random polymer) and the symmetric Schur measure.
 In this last case, the largest part of the underlying random partition is the maximum of an i.i.d randomisation of the deterministic sequence of negative integers.
-In the case of the $ GU\!E $ Tracy-Widom distribution, the laws of the random variables use a rescaling of the prolate hyperspheroidal wave functions that were introduced by Heurtley and Slepian in the context of circular optical mirrors, and in the case of the $ GU\!E $, the distributions use the sigma-form of the Painlev\'e $ I\!V $ equation.
+In the case of the $ GU\!E $ Tracy-Widom distribution, the random variables use a rescaling of the prolate hyperspheroidal wave functions that were introduced by Heurtley and Slepian in the context of circular optical mirrors.

 To illustrate the utility of such a structure, we rescale the largest eigenvalue of the $ GU\!E $ written as a maximum of $N$ independent random variables with the classical Poisson approximation for sums of indicators.
 We use for this the Okamoto-Noumi-Yamada theory of the sigma-form of the Painlev\'e equation applied to random matrix theory by Forrester-Witte.
 By doing so, we find a new expression for the cumulative distribution function of the $ GU\!E $ Tracy-Widom distribution which is shown to be equivalent to the classical one using manipulations \`a la Forrester-Witte.